prior-knowledge/bayestime/01/week_01.md

 Take it from Gelman and Shalizi in their published article _Philosophy and the practice of Bayesian statistics_
 > Likelihood and Bayesian inference are powerful, and with great power comes great responsibility.
 Complex models can and should be checked and falsified.
 This is how we can learn from our mistakes.

-For more motivation for this Bayesian inference engine see [Philosophy and the practice of Bayesian statistics](http://www.stat.columbia.edu/~gelman/research/published/philosophy.pdf) and references listed therein.
+For more motivation of our Bayesian inference engine see [Philosophy and the practice of Bayesian statistics](http://www.stat.columbia.edu/~gelman/research/published/philosophy.pdf) and references listed therein.

 ### What do we mean by falsify?
 We know our model is wrong.
 It is a simplification of the complex, unwieldy world we live in.
 So, what do we really mean by falsify?